 In 1972, the bank moved its drive-in facility to Jones Lane and, in 1974, opened its first branch, in Joppatowne.
 Consistent and continued growth in the Consumer Loan Department created the need for a larger facility and in the spring of 1979, the Loan Department relocated to the former site of the New Theatre, next door to the Aberdeen branch.
 This facility housed the Loan Department and executive offices until 2001, at which time, the Loan Department moved to the Marketplace Office.
 A training area and more executive offices would occupy the space previously used by the Loan Department.

 The Bank’s name was changed to Harford National Bank to coincide with the opening of the new branch in Bel Air in December 1980.
 In 1985, a branch was opened in Havre de Grace, in 1991 a branch opened in Abingdon and in 1999 the Bank opened its second branch in Bel Air on Marketplace Drive.
 In June of 2007, Harford Bank opened its seventh full service branch office in Elkton, Maryland.
-The most recent branch to open was at the intersection of US Rt 1 and SR 23 in Hickory in April 2011.
+The most recent branch to open was our second branch in Cecil County, at 305 Augustine Herman Hwy (Rt 213) in the Southfield Plaza shopping center.

 On July 2, 2001, Harford National Bank converted to a state charted bank and changed its name to Harford Bank.
 The Board of Directors decided to change the charter which meant the bank would be subjected to local regulators and would yield significant savings.